ammo414/PoliticalCoding/README.md

 #### HuggingFace

 I'm grateful that the [poltextlab](https://poltextlab.com/) decided to train text classification models on this domain and made them publicly available on HuggingFace.
 And I'm grateful that HuggingFace's transformers library is so easy to use.
-If it weren't for these models, I would likely have used a random text generation model to act as a text classifier, which likely would've been much less accurate.
+If it weren't for these models, I would have used a random text generation model to act as a text classifier, which likely would've been much less accurate.
 I'm also glad I didn't have any reason to consider fine tuning my own model on my personal laptop with no GPU.

 #### Better Python